The 7-Step Graphic Design Process For Modern Creative Teams

 Before you go any further in the graphic design process, you need the graphic designer to brainstorm and present various ideas and options to see if anything clicks.
 Performing this step can save time, as this can usually be decided now and not two steps down the road.

 Providing rough options will also give the customer various directions to choose from.
 We as people naturally feel more comfortable with choice.
-By getting various design ideas out in the open, the choice is up in the air for client feedback before continuing further and risk wasting time.
+By getting various design ideas out in the open, the choice left to client feedback before continuing further and risking wasted time.

 5. Design Iteration and Refinement

-Now that the whole design thinking process is underway, you'll need to make sure you're checking in at the proper times while setting milestones that make that make it easy to do so.
+Now that the whole design thinking process is underway, you'll need to make sure you're checking in at the proper times while setting milestones that make it easy to do so.
 While the brainstorming process serves as the first milestone, you'll want to check in on the design at the halfway mark.
+Here’s what to check:

 The last stop for refinement and iterations is at the 99% mark.
 This is where the final tweaks are made, and where you can guarantee all the basic graphic design principles are applied.
 If all else fails, use our handy graphic design principles list at the bottom of this article as a checklist for final delivery.